tfindelkind-redis/azure-managed-redis-terraform/README.md

 - ✅ **High availability** across availability zones
 - ✅ **TLS encryption** for all connections
 - ✅ **RedisJSON & RediSearch modules** enabled
-- ✅ **Comprehensive examples** from development to multi-region deployments
+- ✅ **Comprehensive examples** from development to geo-replication deployments
 - ✅ **Configurable security** with customizable security settings
 - ✅ **Automated CI/CD** with GitHub Actions workflows
 - ✅ **Connection details** ready for your applications